hmikihth/hide-facebook-group-nav/README.md

 * Click save
 * Refresh the Facebook
 * Enjoy
-* Say thanks to the blackPanther dev team :)
+* Say thanks to the blackPanther OS dev team :)